Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Conclusion and outlook

 \section{Conclusion and outlook}

 In this work, we present an MCMC algorithm with non-local proposals in a collective variable space.
-This CV space may be high-dimensional, provided a good proposal sampler can still be learned.
+This CV space may be high-dimensional (and thus classic free energy adaptive biasing methods do not apply), provided a good proposal sampler can still be learned (e.g. by a normalizing flow for CVs of moderately large dimensions).
 We generalize related algorithms by considering the underdamped Langevin dynamics and a non-linear collective variable and we prove reversibility of the resulting scheme.
 We provide a detailed description of the algorithm so that it is readily implementable and we illustrate its performance on a number of examples, ranging from a toy low-dimensional example to molecular systems.
 We demonstrate a significant performance advantage in using Hamiltonian over overdamped steered Langevin dynamics.
+As mentioned in the introduction, our algorithm enters into frameworks like NCMC and HNMD, but we treat here all technical details arising from a non-linear CV and provide a numerical recipe for the use of general underdamped Langevin dynamics.